irusri/Extract-intron-from-gff3/README.md

 </code>

 ######Option 3:
 If you don't like to type commands, you can use the [PlantGeIE Galaxy extract intron feature tool](http://galaxy.popgenie.org:8080/tool_runner?tool_id=extract_intron_gff3).
-Final result similar to [this](http://galaxy.popgenie.org:8080/u/chanaka/h/extract-intron-gff3)
+Final results similar to [this](http://galaxy.popgenie.org:8080/u/chanaka/h/extract-intron-gff3)